-ESET server products can run in virtualized environments (such as Citrix) using default settings, but by making a few small changes you can minimize the impact to performance ESET products will have on your virtual machine.
+ESET server products can run in virtualized environments (such as Citrix) using default settings, but by making a few small changes you can minimize the impact on performance ESET products will have on your virtual machine.

 Complete the procedures below in sequence to achieve the best performance on a server with ESET File Security for Microsoft Windows Server (EFSW) installed.